Hello, Forex Traders!

 - For a downtrend, this means increased volume when the price is moving down and decreased volume when the price is moving up.

 2) IDENTIFY TREND WEAKNESS: If price is reaching new levels of extremes (higher highs or lower lows), but volume is not confirming and supporting those new price levels, then this could provide first warning signals that the trend is weakening (retracement can be expected) or ending (reversal potential, or sideways / range movement).
-Read here more information how to interpret divergence.
+Read more information on how to interpret divergence.

 3) BREAKOUT CONFIRMATION: During a consolidation, volume measurements typically are low.
 If volume picks up upon the break of that consolidation pattern (wedge, triangle, flag, etc), then the volume is confirming a higher chance of a sustainable breakout.
 Read more on trading breakouts here.